DazhuoQ/Counterfactual_Evidence/README.md

-# Counterfactual_Evidence
+# Counterfactual Evidence
-This is the repo for the counterfactual evidence project.
+This is the repo for the **KDD 2025 paper: *Finding Counterfactual Evidences for Node Classification***. arxiv: https://arxiv.org/pdf/2505.11396

 ## 1. Install packages using requirements.txt
 ```